Jang-woo-AnnaSoft/execution-state-preflight/README.md

 We do not need a smarter AI to solve this.

-What has to be filled in is the provider's to declare.
-Filling in what is left is the user's.
-With no such split, the model took on both.

 **Separate what must be decided and the verdict from the AI.**

 * Move the authority to decide **what must be verified** outside the model.